Our San Jose Family Lawyer Supports Families

 - Health Care: After a divorce, a non-military spouse can opt for no-cost coverage under TRICARE if their marriage lasted for at least 20 years during active service.
 Otherwise, they may purchase insurance through the Continued Health Care Benefit Program.

-We understand the unique issues you are facing.
+Our San Jose family lawyer understands the unique issues you are facing.
 We think ahead so that your settlement addresses matters such as if you are stationed in another state but your ex-spouse wants to remain in San Jose, California with the children, or what will happen if you are sent overseas for a year.

 Back to Top